Discover the world of architecture, inside out.

 Imagine Britannica's 32-volume encyclopedia online right there for you, plus full access to articles.
 Amazing content, written by world experts, that you can cite for projects and assignments.

-Find more information on El Escorial.
-Upgrade to Britannica Online for more on El Escorial.
+Find more information on skyscraper.
+Upgrade to Britannica Online for more on skyscraper.